 4. Raw Honey & Black Seed Oil

 Honey may not be suitable for vegans, and it’s dangerous for children under the age of one.
 However, honey does offer many benefits.
-Add a teaspoon of honey to your tea, or take a spoonful by mouth to sooth your sore throat.
+Add a teaspoon of honey to your tea, or take a spoonful by mouth to soothe your sore throat.
 As an added bonus, research indicates that honey significantly improves cough symptoms in children.

 You can spike your honey with therapeutic spice by adding 2-3 drops of black cumin seed oil (also called black seed oil) to your honey.
 Like herbal teas, black cumin seed oil is an anti-inflammatory and can help soothe the pain.[9, 10]

 5. Cold Food